Text-to-speech browser extension button

 - Your browser's page primary language detection.

-While the Web Speech API can use more than one voice per language (currently over 20 for `en-US` in Google Chrome version 55), as well as modify speech rate and pitch, these kinds of options have not been implemented.
-I am *considering* to develop it as a paid feature for those who install the extension through the Chrome Web Store.
+en-US in Google Chrome version 55), as well as modify speech rate (speed) and pitch.
+These options have been implemented in Talkie Premium as a paid feature for those who install the extension through the Chrome Web Store or Firefox Add-ons.

 The voices for each language are provided by your browser.
 For this reason the list may differ depending on your browser, browser version, operating system, and any other installed extensions/software.